 This course is a continuation of MSTC 101 Basic Massage Theory and Application.
 Technique and strokes are perfected and sub strokes are introduced.
-Also covered will be endangerment sites designing the massage and the body/mind connections.
+Students will learn to create an outcome based healthcare massage.
 Topics to be reviewed are body mechanics movement, history, client expectations, indications and contraindications.
-(Prerequisites: MSTC101, SCIC111 or SCIC201)
+(Prerequisites: MASS101R or SCI201R)

-MSTC126 Massage Rules and Ethics 1 Class Hour/1 Credit

-This course focuses upon the ethical considerations unique to the practice of massage therapy as exemplified by the Federation of State Massage Therapy Boards and the National Certification Board of Therapeutic Massage and Bodywork.
-Professional boundaries, dual relationships, communication skills and ethical decision are covered in this course, as well as the New Hampshire Rules governing the professional practice of massage therapy.
+MASS126R Massage Rules and Ethics 1 CLASS HOUR/1 CREDIT This course focuses upon the ethical considerations unique to the practice of massage therapy as exemplified by the Federation of State Massage Therapy Boards and the National Certification Board of Therapoutic

-MSTC130 Advanced Massage Theory and Applications 2 Class Hours/3 Lab Hours/3 Credits
+MASS130R Advanced Massage Theory and Applications 2 CLass Hours/3 Lab Hours/3 CREDITS

 This course introduces the massage student to deeper strokes that include but are not limited to trigger point therapy, myofascial release, cross fiber friction, muscle energy technique and positional release technique.
-(Prerequisites: SCIC111 or SCIC201 & SCIC202, MSTC121, AHLC123)
+(Prerequisites: SCI201R & SCI202R, MASS121R, AHLT123R)

-MSTC131 Pathology 3 CLASS Hours/3 CREDITS
+MASS131R Pathology 3 Class Hours/3 Credits

 Pathology is the study of the nature of disease.
 Massage Therapists are ethically and legally responsible for recognizing a client's deviations from normal health and knowing if a massage is appropriate.
 This course provides the student with the knowledge base upon which s/he can create a safe and responsible practice of Massage Therapy.
-(Prerequisites: SCIC111)

-MSTC134 Self Care and Stress Management
+MASS134R Self Care and Stress Management